What is an Ohio Taxable Fuel Bond?

 As a condition of the Taxable Fuel registration, applicants are obligated to post a surety bond – as part of a security test – issued by a reputable surety bond company such as Surety Bond Authority.

-Some of the persons that need to be registered are:
+Here’s a list of some of the persons that have to be registered:

 - Pipeline operator or vessel operator